 - They understand that creating an optimal campaign is an iterative process because no one gets it right without testing and fine-tuning.

-- They accept ultimate responsibility for their online advertising success, because they know it involves more than the mechanics of AdWords.
+- They accept ultimate responsibility for their online advertising success, because they know it involves more than the mechanics of Google Ads.
 Business model, website design, sales process, profit margin and many other factors are all vital to their ultimate success.

 Here are examples of situations which I don’t believe will work well for either of us.